coatk1/GH_Training/docs/source/examples/commands/basic.rst

 * Name-test in headers
 * Fill in template
 * Click labels and select another label
-* Click projects and select project
+* Click projects and select project test
 * Click milestone and select class 1

 Clone Repo